strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

 Apart from the obvious such as multiple authentication mechanisms or listeners with and without encryption, multiple listeners can be also useful to handle access from different networks outside the Kubernetes cluster.

 For example in AWS, you can have two types of load balancers: public and internal.
-Public load balancers are exposed tot he Internet and can be used by applications running anywhere online.
+Public load balancers are exposed to the Internet and can be used by applications running anywhere online.
 On the other hand internal load balancers are exposed only within the VPC (Virtual Private Cloud) - and accessible only to the applications running outside of Kubernetes but inside the private network of the user.

 ### Configurability of internal listeners